 We bring nonindustrial subsistence technology to (over)developed societies.
 We exist at the nexus of ancient, ethnographic, and modern subsistence.
 We aim to 1) identify ancient and contemporary nonindustrial technologies appropriate for use in modern, small-scale, self-sustaining infrastructure; 2) create do-it-yourself, resource-light solutions to sustainability problems; 3) provide our findings to the public for free use; and 4) create platforms to share information related to sustainability, especially solutions derived from ancient or ethnographic sources.
 We prize simple solutions over complex ones and eschew needless complication.

 This is the beginning of a long process and the term “staff” here is aspirational.
-When we have a permanent location, we hope to recruit on-site staff to increase the amount and quality of work being put out by the institute.
+In time, we hope to recruit on-site staff to increase the amount and quality of work being put out by the institute.
 Stay tuned.

 Founder, Director — Scott A. J. Johnson

 Scott has been carrying out research into low tech since tried to build a catapult in 6th grade.
 He is a jack of all trades, but a master of none, including carpentry, gardening, electric, plumbing, beekeeping, brewing, butchery, baking, and more.
 His interest in past technologies led to a Ph.D. in anthropology (Tulane University, 2012), focusing on archaeology.
 He’s taught at universities across the US and Canada and led international field projects funded by the National Science Foundation and National Geographic Society.
 He is also the author of several books (Translating Maya Hieroglyphs, Why Did Ancient Civilizations Fail?).
 Today, he works at the Low Technology Institute and lives in the historic village of Cooksville, Wisconsin (just south of Madison), with his wife and dog.
 He enjoys a good cup of tea, aikido, running, and books.

 We are looking for volunteers to lend their experience to the institute’s project.
 Have you been carrying out experiments on nonindustrial technology?
 Are you interested in helping to staff and organize the Bulletin and/or Low Technology Journal?
 Let us know: firstname.lastname@example.org.